 Once you’ve located copies of your content online you can take the necessary steps to get it removed.
 The best way to do this is to get in touch with the owner of the offending website, inform them that they are in breach of copyright law and ask them to remove it.
 This will usually be enough to get the content removed, but if not then you are within your rights to pursue legal action against the offender.

-To reach the owner of a particular website you can usually find details on their contact page, but if this is not present then you should be able to find them by doing a ‘whois’ search.
+To reach the owner of a particular website you can usually find details on their contact page.
+However, if these are not present then you should be able to find them by doing a ‘whois’ search.
 This allows you to look up the person who registered a particular domain or website, giving you some idea of who may be behind the infringement.
 Once legal action has begun, a number of results are possible;

 To prevent the plagiarism of your online content you should aim for a strategy of deterrence.
 The purpose of placing a copyright symbol alongside your name and the date on all online content is not to claim copyright, but instead to indicate to others that it is yours and that you are prepared to enforce your rights.
 Doing so at the bottom of each webpage may be enough to deter many would-be copiers.

-You can also make it more difficult technically for them to steal your content, by using tools and code which will prevent the ‘copy’ command from working.
-This is of course not a foolproof method, and the more determined will find a way around this, but it will at the very least make it harder for them to copy your content.
+You can also make it technically more difficult for them to steal your content, by using tools and code which will prevent the ‘copy’ command from working.
+This is of course not a foolproof method, and the more determined will find a way around this, but it will make it harder for them to copy your content.

 The fact is all websites should be creating original content, not just for ethical or legal reasons, but because it makes sound marketing sense.
 If you use the content of others then you are not leveraging what is special about your own business.
 Excellent, original content is not ‘one size fits all.’
 Instead, it’s uniquely tailored to a business, platform, and purpose.
 How do you go about creating original content?
 Get in touch with Big Star Copywriting and we’ll be happy to guide you through the process.